jbush001/NyuziProcessor/README.md

 <img src="https://github.com/jbush001/NyuziProcessor/wiki/teapot-icon.png">

 Nyuzi is a GPGPU processor core implemented in SystemVerilog.
+It features a modern design including a vector floating point pipeline, fine grained hardware multithreading, multiprocessor support, and a coherent L1/L2 cache hierarchy.
+It is fully synthesizable and the core features have been validated on FPGA.
 This project also includes a C++ toolchain based on LLVM, an emulator, software libraries, and verification tests.
 It is useful as a platform for microarchitecture experimentation, performance modeling, and parallel software development.

 License: GPLv2/LGPLv2.
 Documentation: https://github.com/jbush001/NyuziProcessor/wiki
 Mailing list: https://groups.google.com/forum/#!forum/nyuzi-processor-dev

-# Running in Verilog simulation
+# Running in Verilog Simulation

-This environment allows cycle-accurate simulation of the hardware without the need for a FPGA.
+This environment allows cycle-accurate simulation of the hardware without an FPGA.

 ## Prerequisites